Browse Wellness

 Bikram Yoga

-There are various other yoga styles also available, including: Vinyasa, Iyengar, Kundalini, Anusara, Jivamukti and Restorative Yoga to name a few.
-It can be overwhelming at first, to know where to start.
+It can be overwhelming, at first, to know where to start.
 Just try a few different styles and see which ones resonate with you.
-There’s no rush and there is no one-size-fits-all path that is right for everyone.
+There’s no rush, and no one-size-fits-all path is right for everyone.

 The Health Benefits of Yoga